TERREMEMBER/znbase/docs/content/stable/tools/_index.md

         <div class="title">pgAdmin</div>
       </div>
       <div class="body">
-        Use this popular PostgreSQL client with YugabyteDB.
+        Use this popular PostgreSQL client with ZNbaseDB.
       </div>
     </a>
   </div>